energywebfoundation/ocn-node/README.md

 #### 2.1.
 Building and Executing a JAR file

-To build the client with the desired profile (relating to the `application.<PROFILE>.properties` file), for example a `local` profile, run the following:
+To build the node with the desired profile (relating to the `application.<PROFILE>.properties` file), for example a `local` profile, run the following:

 ```
 ./gradlew -Pprofile=local build
 ```

-Once built, the packaged client can be run using:
+Once built, the packaged node can be run using:
 ```
-java -jar ./build/libs/ocn-client-0.1.0-SNAPSHOT.jar
+java -jar ./build/libs/ocn-node-0.1.0-SNAPSHOT.jar
 ```

 Alternatively, a different profile can be selected at runtime, e.g.:
 ```
-java -jar -Dspring.config.location=/path/to/application.prod.properties ./build/libs/ocn-client-0.1.0-SNAPSHOT.jar
+java -jar -Dspring.config.location=/path/to/application.prod.properties ./build/libs/ocn-node-0.1.0-SNAPSHOT.jar
 ```

 #### 2.2.
 Using the Gradle Wrapper

-Especially helpful for development, the client can quickly be run in one step with Gradle using the provided wrapper:
+Especially helpful for development, the node can quickly be run in one step with Gradle using the provided wrapper:

 ```
 ./gradlew bootRun -Pprofile=<PROFILE>